 - Canon G11 - digital camera (also does SD video).

-- Microsoft Visual Studio 6 - text editor (I find 6 easier to use than 2010 for HTML editing).
+- Microsoft Visual Studio 6 - text editor (I find it easier to use for HTML than later versions).

 - LViewPro - graphics editor (all have a steep learning curve, so pick one and become an "expert" at it).